ejreymond-christensen/friend-finder/README.md

 # friend-finder
-a compatibility-based Friend finder app using node and express
+a compatibility-based Friend finder app using node and express.

  ### Friend Finder